Head of the department:

 In the ﬁrst semester of the 2014-2015 school year, the IP-TV laboratory began to function in the training room of the Digital TV.

-The project called “Educational and practical laboratory on antenna-feeder devices” is funded by the Ministry of Information and Communication Technologies Development with the aim of further improving the education system for training students and undergraduates.
+The project called “Educational and practical laboratory on antenna-feeder devices” is funded by the Ministry for Development of Information Technologies and Communications of the Republic of Uzbekistan with the aim of further improving the education system for training students and undergraduates.